trigger-segfault/GrisaiaExtractor/Readme.md

 * Optional ability to sort all images to a categorized directory based on its name.
 * Attempts to locate all existing Grisaia games.
 * Fixes a bug with `hgx2bmp.exe` where a small selection of .hg3 didn't get all of their images extracted.
+* An .ini settings file called `GrisaiaExtract.ini` can be modified after the program is run to modify certain defaults and settings.

 ## Cons